 i Jurisdiction, choice of law and arbitration clauses

-The courts have jurisdiction over any dispute arising out of an insurance policy where the domicile of the insured is within the jurisdiction.65 The courts also have jurisdiction over claims brought against UAE nationals (i.e., a UAE legal entity) or a foreign legal entity with a domicile or place of residence in the UAE.66 Any agreement to the contrary is void under UAE law.67
+The UAE courts have jurisdiction over any dispute arising out of an insurance policy where the insured property or domicile of the insured is within the jurisdiction.58 The courts also have jurisdiction over insurance-related claims brought against UAE nationals (i.e., a UAE legal entity) and foreign legal entities with a domicile or place of residence in the UAE.59 Any agreement to the contrary is void under UAE law.60

 In theory, UAE law recognises choice of law clauses.
 However, the courts will not apply laws that are contrary to shariah or public policy (a concept that is broadly construed).
-Moreover, there are specific matters where a court will not uphold a foreign choice of law clause, for example: real property,68 contracts entered into or performed in the UAE69 and employment matters.
-In practice, however, foreign choice of law provisions will likely be ignored by a UAE court.
+Moreover, there are specific matters where a court will not uphold a foreign choice of law clause, for example real property or contracts entered into or performed in the UAE.
+In practice, foreign choice of law provisions will likely be ignored by a UAE court.